Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 Understanding Falsetto: Definition and Characteristics

-Falsetto is a vocal technique that allows singers to hit notes higher than their normal voice can reach, enabling them to sing falsetto and create a distinctive high-pitched, airy sound.
+Falsetto is a vocal technique that allows singers to hit notes higher than their normal voice can reach.
+This enables them to sing falsetto and create a distinctive, high-pitched, airy sound.

-The key characteristic of falsetto is the breathy quality it produces, as a result of the vocal folds being blown apart, allowing singers to reach notes beyond their normal vocal range.
-This is in contrast to the modal register, where the true vocal folds come together completely during each vibration, closing the gap between them.
+The key characteristic of falsetto is the breathy quality it produces.
+The vocal folds are blown apart, allowing singers to reach notes beyond their normal vocal range.
+This contrasts the modal register, where the true vocal folds come together entirely during each vibration, closing the gap between them.

 The Science Behind Falsetto

 The science behind falsetto lies in the larynx, also known as the “voice box,” which houses our vocal cords.
-When singing in falsetto, the vocal cords come together and vibrate more lightly and thinly than when singing normally, creating a different sound from the chest and head voice.
-In falsetto, the vocal cords are controlled to produce a higher pitch, impacting vocalization and resonance by favoring the head voice and mixed voice.
+When singing in falsetto, the vocal cords come together and vibrate lighter and thinner than when singing normally, creating a different sound from the chest and head voices.
+In falsetto, the vocal chords are controlled to produce a higher pitch, impacting vocalization and resonance by favoring the head voice and mixed voice.

 Head Voice vs. Falsetto: Key Differences and Similarities

-Head voice and falsetto are often confused, but they are distinct vocal registers.
-The former is characterized by a richer and steadier vibrato that resonates at a higher range than our normal speaking voice, while falsetto has a lighter, breathier sound.
+Although head voice and falsetto are often confused, they are distinct vocal registers.
+Head voice singing is characterized by a richer and steadier vibrato that resonates at a higher range than our normal speaking voice, while falsetto has a lighter, breathier sound.

 When it comes to richness, falsetto gives a breathy quality to higher notes, whereas head voice provides a fuller and more even sound on the higher pitches of a singer’s voice.
-The balance between these vocal registers is also significant, as falsetto offers a lighter sound on the high notes, while head voice delivers a fuller, more balanced tone on the high pitches.
+The balance between these vocal registers is also significant: Falsetto offers a lighter sound on the high notes, while head voice delivers a fuller, more balanced tone on the high pitches.

-Mastering the transition between head voice and falsetto, and using them in harmony, can help singers achieve a versatile and dynamic vocal performance.
+Mastering the transition between head voice and falsetto and using them harmoniously can help singers achieve a versatile and dynamic vocal performance.

 Let’s start with the definition of these voices: